sispo3314/BFA/README.md

 IoT devices.

 ## Dataset
+This repository does not include datasets.
+Please download them from the official sources below and configure the dataset path accordingly.
 - **UCI-HAR** dataset is available at https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones
 - **MotionSense** dataset is available at https://www.kaggle.com/datasets/malekzadeh/motionsense-dataset
 - **MHEALTH** dataset is available at https://archive.ics.uci.edu/dataset/319/mhealth+dataset